 Income Tax Returns in Indonesia

-For an income tax return, a form known as Form 1770 must be completed after tax registration.
+For an income tax return, a form known as Form 1770 must be completed after-tax registration.
 The individual must complete the form and return it the tax office at which the individual had previously registered.

 The deadline for filing an annual tax return is within three months of the end of the tax year.
 The entirety of the individual’s received income and family income, whether derived from Indonesia or elsewhere, should be highlighted in the tax returns.
 These include the following:

 Also, payers withhold tax before distribution of pensions to schemes, services fees, awards fees, and severance payments.
-While individuals are responsible for tax payment and are monitored to do so, employers or payers should also be checked to ascertain that they are making the right deductions.
+While individuals are responsible for tax payments and are monitored to do so, employers or payers should also be checked to ascertain that they are making the right deductions.

 FAQs